lresendao/lresendao/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 23 years old, currently living in Pernambuco, Brazil.
 I have fluency in English and have experience with Javascript, Python, CSS, HTML and PHP.
-I'm also a economy student since 2020, which helped me develop important skills such as companies and governments financial structure, market analysis, insights in math, calculus and data analytics.
+I'm also an economy student since 2020, which helped me develop important skills such as companies and governments financial structure, market analysis, insights in math, calculus and data analytics.

   - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>